NavinShrinivas/Eduyptula-Challenge/README.md

 Make 1 variable of each type mentioned in the comments and mention the byte alloc and format specifire for each variable

+3:

+Write a program to input two integer number and print their sum.

+4:

+Write a program to input two floating point number and print their sum.

 # The Eudyptula Challenge